2Patty/Sepsis-project/README.md

 Insurance: If a patient holds a valid insurance card

-Sepsis: Positive: if a patient in ICU will develop a sepsis and Negative: otherwise
+Sepsis: Positive: if a patient in ICU will develop sepsis and Negative: otherwise

 Steps Followed
 1. Data Exploration